 How to Store and Reheat Leftovers

 You can store this rice in the refrigerator in an airtight container for 1-2 days.
 I wouldn’t keep rice any longer than that.
 When you want to reheat it, simply put it in the microwave for a minute or two.
-Place a damp paper towel over the plate to ensure the rice is fluffy and moist.
+I usually sprinkle about 1/2 teaspoon of water on top of the rice, then cover it with a plate and heat it until warmed through.

 Ingredients